Kadlexious/patc-spark/README.md

 The provided `jvm/spark-template` Maven project will automatically download and configure the required libraries, so there is no need of installation of extra packages in your computer.

-If you want to use the interactive console, you will need to download the [Apache Spark 1.6.0 pre-built package](http://www.apache.org/dyn/closer.lua/spark/spark-1.6.0/spark-1.6.0.tgz)
+If you want to use the Spark interactive console, you will need to download the [Apache Spark 1.6.0 pre-built package](http://www.apache.org/dyn/closer.lua/spark/spark-1.6.0/spark-1.6.0.tgz).

-### Python
+### Requirements Python

 If you plan to follow the Python version of the course: